Geometric Model Predictive Path Integral for Agile UAV Control with Online Collision Avoidance: Related work

 \subsubsection{Obstacle Avoidance}

-The task of \acp{UAV} avoiding obstacles is generally handled as part of local trajectory optimization either by a local planner~\cite{ren2022} or a controller~\cite{garimella2017}, \cite{lindqvist2020}.
-One of the oldest methods of real-time replanning and optimization of collision-free trajectories utilized \ac{APF}~\cite{khatib1985}, where an artificial force defined as the gradient of an \ac{APF} acts on the trajectory, the goal position has the lowest potential, and states where a collision would occur have a high potential.
+The task of \acp{UAV} avoiding obstacles is generally handled as part of local trajectory optimization either by a local planner~\cite{ren2022} or a controller~\cite{garimella2017} One of the oldest methods of real-time replanning and optimization of collision-free trajectories utilized \ac{APF}~\cite{khatib1985}, where an artificial force defined as the gradient of an \ac{APF} acts on the trajectory, the goal position has the lowest potential, and states with a possible collision have a high potential.
 Alternatively, \ac{VFH} \cite{borenstein1991} and \ac{VFH}+ \cite{ulrich1998} discretize the possible trajectories into a polar histogram and balance path smoothness, distance to goal, and obstacle avoidance.
 Both \ac{APF} and \ac{VFH}+ have been applied to \ac{UAV} obstacle avoidance in \cite{budiyanto2015} and \cite{fraundorfer2012}, respectively.

-However, \ac{APF} and \ac{VFH}+ cannot take full advantage of the agility of some \ac{UAV} systems.
+\ac{APF} and \ac{VFH}+ cannot take full advantage of the agility of some \acp{UAV}.
 Directly finding a safe, e.g., time-optimal trajectory utilizing the full \ac{UAV} agility while avoiding obstacles is not computationally feasible in real time.
 Instead of directly optimizing the trajectory, precomputed motion primitives can be used to build a feasible trajectory.
 Such primitives can be state-based, control-based, or motion-based \cite{lopez2017}.
 Improvements to motion primitive-based search algorithms for local obstacle-aware trajectory planning were developed in \cite{liu2018}.
-To further decrease trajectory computation time and therefore latency, in addition to using precomputed motion primitives, the mapping step can be bypassed.
+To further decrease trajectory computation time and latency, the mapping step can be bypassed.

 Methods such as \cite{lopez2017} or \cite{tordesillas2019} use most recent image data to generate local trajectories.
-Despite integration of these methods into complete navigational pipelines and extensive testing \cite{Mohta2018ExperimentsIF}, they cannot utilize the full dynamic capabilities of agile \acp{UAV}.
+Despite integration of these methods into navigational pipelines and extensive testing \cite{Mohta2018ExperimentsIF}, they cannot utilize the full dynamic capabilities of agile \acp{UAV}.